gregistecco/BeAFixICSE2021ArtifactEval/README.md

 `find benchmarks/A4F-MB | awk '/Classroom/' | xargs -I {} ./runBeAFix.sh BeAFixCLI-2.1.2.jar {} <depth> <pruning> <timeout> <results folder>`

-Be adviced that running the tool in this batch mode for multiple case studies at once can be very time consuming, as the number of case studies is large.
+Be adviced that, depending on the set of cases being run, running the tool in this batch mode for multiple case studies at once can be very time consuming, as the total number of case studies is rather large.
 We also recommend using meaningful and separate results folder for each run, depth, and pruning configuration.
 We give a list of commands for each case and pruning configuration using depth 2:

 **Alloy4Fun 1 bug cases**